faucetsdn/udmi/docs/pointset.md

 Telemetry update messages should be sent "as needed" or according to specific requirements as stipulated in the `config` block.
-The basic `pointset` telemetry message for a device should contain the values for all representative points from that device, as determined by either device programming or the associated `config` block.
+The basic `pointset` telemetry message for a device should contain the values for all representative points from that device, as determined by the associated `config` block.
+If no points are specified in the `config` block, the device programming determines the representative points.
 Incremental updates (e.g. for COV) can send only the specific updated points as an optimization.

 ## State